essej/aoo/doku/aoo_usecases.rst

 .. and open access.
 More documentation and source code should be released
 .. and open-hardware as AoO-audio devices should be available.
 ..

-..
-Special focus is done on using embedded devices with AoO as networked
-.. multichannel audio hardware interfaces for low cost solutions adding
-.. audio processing for calibration filters, beam-forming,…for
-.. speaker-systems optional powered over Ethernet.
+Special focus will be done in future on using embedded devices with AoO as networked multichannel audio hardware interfaces for low cost solutions adding audio processing for calibration filters, beam-forming,…for speaker-systems optional powered over Ethernet.
-..

 Acknowledgements
 ================